Canon 6D Mark II vs M6

-Both the 6D Mark II and the M6 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the 6D Mark II followed on from the Canon 6D.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Canon M6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D Mark II: